The Two Heads of Wisdom

 There seems to be an imbalance between technical wisdom and philosophical wisdom in today's society.

-The more we invest on the second head, the more we would able to apply purpose into our life, and look at existence as more than a machine, but, rather, as a sea of opportunities that can be actualized, with its general motive being, as said, purpose.
+The more we invest in philosophical wisdom, the more we can apply purpose to our lives.
+We can see existence as more than a machine, but as a sea of opportunities that can be actualized, with purpose as its general motive.

-Simply looking at our existence as an automated machine beyond much purpose (regardless of the question if purpose is inherit or applied), we may be successful on professional terms, but we could still find ourselves unsatisfied, making our success only in terms of professionality, with little regard what is our ideology towards existence.
+If we simply look at our existence as an automated machine without much purpose, we may be successful in our professional lives, but we may still find ourselves unsatisfied.
+Our success would be only in terms of professionalism, with little regard for our ideology towards existence.

-Whatever can be found beyond this metaphorical machine, lies within the Second Head of Wisdom, in humanities, and especially in philosophy, whose one of its main aims is to give us a sense of purpose into our lives; something which many of us are devoid of, both as individuals and as communities.
+Whatever can be found beyond the metaphorical machine, lies within the Second Head of Wisdom, in the humanities, and especially in philosophy.
+One of its main aims is to give us a sense of purpose in our lives, something which many of us are devoid of, both as individuals and as communities.

-This is why I find the lifelong norms (getting into academy/collage, get a degree, find a high paying job and so forth) wrong, at least philosophically, because while such planning can ensure us our financial future, it usually has a much lower effect on us as beings that need a more general deeper motives for our activities, including deciding to stay alive and not commit suicide when we can.
+This is why I find the lifelong norms (getting into academy/college, get a degree, find a high-paying job, and so forth) wrong, at least philosophically.
+While such planning can ensure our financial future, it usually has a much lower effect on us as beings that need a more general, deeper motive for our activities, including deciding to stay alive and not commit suicide when we can.

-This is something that the First Head of Wisdom - mathematics, science and so forth - is incapable of giving us, or, at least, is not that much competent of doing.
-Thus, philosophizing can be vital for one's ambition to stay alive and endure the daily, absurd-looking, continuous activities a civilized life requires from us.
+This is something that the First Head of Wisdom - mathematics, science, and so forth - is incapable of giving us, or, at least, is not that much competent of doing.
+Thus, philosophizing can be vital for one's ambition to stay alive and endure the daily, absurd-looking, continuous activities that a civilized life requires of us.